 And empathy begins with a conversation.
-In an effort to assist with those conversations, SHRM launched Together Forward @Work to initiate open dialogue about racial inequity in the workplace.
+In an effort to assist with those conversations, SHRM launched Together Forward @Work, an initiative designed to initiate open dialogue about racial inequity in the workplace.
 Now we’re taking the next step by providing tangible tools to construct equitable hiring practices and empathetic cultures—which is fundamental to the development of truly inclusive workplaces.
 Which is exactly what we need.
 Now more than ever.

 Get the Right Tools for the Job

 The SHRM Members-Only DE&I Action-to-Change Toolbox

 With one click, SHRM members can learn to construct more-inclusive workplace cultures with a turnkey solution that includes:

 - Conversation starter cards.
 Because understanding starts with talking and listening.

 - An HR resource guide.
 A curated collection of diversity, equity and inclusion (DE&I) readings and research for practical equity solutions.